OpenAPI to TypeScript generator and mock server

 This project is maintained by pmcelhaney

-Counterfact is two complimentary tools in one:
+Counterfact is three complimentary tools in one:

 The easiest way to start is to copy and paste this command into your terminal.

-npx counterfact@latest https://petstore3.swagger.io/api/v3/openapi.json api --open
+npx counterfact@latest https://petstore3.swagger.io/api/v3/openapi.json api

-a browser running Swagger UI.
+This command will generate TypeScript code for the Swagger Pet Store and start the server.
 We're using the pet store example because it's well known and convenient.
 If you have your own OpenAPI document handy, you can point to that instead.
 You can also change api

 to wherever you'd like to output the code.